ioBroker/ioBroker.admin/packages/jsonConfig/README.md

 }
 ```

-### Translation in seperate files - Compatible with weblate
+### Translation in separated files: compatible with weblate

 By default, the files must be located in the following directories: